orellanauser/NLSNFC/README.md

 - **Error Logging:** Captures and displays any errors that occur during the NFC reading process.
 - **NFC Availability Check:** Detects if the device has NFC capabilities and prompts the user to enable it if it's turned off.
 - **Continuous Reading Mode:** Allows for repeated scanning of the same tag without having to move it away from the device (this works on Android 11+, does not work on Android 7.1.1).
+- **Optional Server Update:** After every successful read, the app attempts to POST the last read info to https://labndevor.leoaidc.com/create using application/x-www-form-urlencoded with fields: DEV_TYPE, DEV_SN, NFC-COUNTER, NFC-UID, NFC-DATETIME.
+- **Device Info Line:** Shows device model and serial.
+On Newland devices (e.g., NLS-MT90), the serial is read from /sys/bus/platform/devices/newland-misc/SN.
+If unavailable, the app falls back to ANDROID_ID.

 ## Getting Started